Des Moines, IA Fri Feb 08, 2013 USDA Dept of Ag Market News

 Utility Under 5

-Source: USDA-IA Dept of Ag Market News Service, Des Moines, IA
+Source: USDA Market News Service, Des Moines, IA

 Rock Valley Hay Auction

 - Water Supply Forecast: Record snow in Northwest, dry Southwest

 - Beef Checkoff Presents the Power of Umami

 - Soy, cotton futures led the ag markets Wednesday morning